Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - Beelogger – Tool for generating keylooger.

-- Maltego – Proprietary software for open source intelligence and forensics, from Paterva.
+- Maltego – One of the Hacking Tools and Proprietary software for open-source intelligence and forensics, from Paterva.

-- theHarvester – E-mail, subdomain and people names harvester.
+- theHarvester – E-mail, subdomain, and people name harvester.

 - creepy – Geolocation OSINT tool.